tatsukoizumi/scraping_by_nokogiri/README.md

 -Use Ruby's Gem 'nokogiri'.
 -Got all players' data(2019/2020
 -Data I've got are...
- --Name
+ -Name
- --Birth of date
+ -Birth of date
- --Height
+ -Height
- --Nationality
+ -Nationality
- --Football stats
+ -Football stats